- Why title tags matter

-- placing the brand name to the end of the tag,
+- placing the brand name at the end of the tag,

-- the irrelevant placing of 2 brand names in the topis, creating a “double-brand trouble,”
+- the irrelevant placing of 2 brand names in the topic, creating a “double-brand trouble,”

-- replacing a word by a synonym in a title tag.
+- replacing a word with a synonym in a title tag.

 And sometimes, Google really got it wrong, for example:

 - selected the parenthetical over the main portion of the title,

 - cut off a part of the title in different variations,